Mosquito management so you can enjoy your outdoor environment

 In addition to treatments, property owners can create a landscape that is inhospitable to mosquitos by taking the following steps:

-- Planting herbs that are natural mosquito repellants such as Citronella, basil, Marigold, Lavender, Catnip, Cedars (Thuja family), lemon balm and rosemary are a good way to begin.
-Planting in portable potted planters, so you can move them to the table when eating outside is helpful and plant the herbs and flowers near doorways.
-Bonus; your yard will smell fantastic!
+- Planting herbs that are natural mosquito repellants such as citronella, basil, marigold, lavender, catnip, cedar (Thuja family), lemon balm and rosemary are a good way to begin.
+Planting in portable potted planters, so you can move them to the table when eating outside, is helpful, as is planting some herbs and flowers near doorways.
+(Bonus: your yard will smell fantastic!)